figma guide

 The performance improvements, meanwhile, address longstanding pain points for power users.
 Faster vector editing and smoother prototypes mean less time waiting and more time creating.

-For most designers, the practical impact will be felt in three areas:
+For most designers, the practical impact will be felt in four areas:

 - Faster iteration — Performance gains and Make improvements reduce friction throughout the design process.

-- Better collaboration — FigJam updates and template publishing improve team workflows.
+- Better collaboration — FigJam updates, template publishing, and mobile Make previewing improve team workflows.

 - AI integration — Whether you adopt agentic workflows immediately or not, Figma is laying the groundwork for a fundamentally different relationship between design tools and AI.